Wedding Photography at Morden Park House, Merton

 The Ewart Room

-It is a courtyard with a gazebo under which the couple are married.
-Situated at the back of the venue, it is available for hire from May to September.
-The ceremony is relocated indoors (to the Ewart Room) in poor weather at the registrar’s discretion.
+Situated at the back of the venue, the Courtyard with Gazebo is available for hire from May to September.
+The ceremony is relocated indoors (to the Ewart Room) in the event of poor weather, at the registrar’s discretion.

 Receptions in the Marquee

 You’ll have exclusive use of the Courtyard, Gazebo and walled garden.
-Your wedding ceremony will start at 4.30pm, and you’ll have use of the area until 12am.
+Your wedding ceremony will start at 4.30 pm, and you’ll have use of the area until 12 am.
+I have included images and more info about wedding receptions at Morden Park House below.

 The package includes the wedding ceremony in the Courtyard, seating for 100 people, a licensed bar and security.